-The first user and long-time collaborator and friend was Chris Johnson and this new version of map3d is possible because of the success he and I have had in creating the SCI Institute and specifically the NIH/NCRR Center for Geometric Modeling, Simulation, and Visualization in Bioelectric Field Problems (www.sci.utah.edu/ncrr).
+The first user and long-time collaborator and friend was Chris Johnson and this new version of map3d is possible because of the success he and I have had in creating the SCI Institute and specifically the NIH/NCRR Center for Integrative Biomedical Computing (www.sci.utah.edu/cibc).

-We gratefully acknowledge the financial support that has come from the NIH, National Center for Research Resources (NCRR) the Nora Eccles Treadwell Foundation, and the University of Utah, which provides us with space and materials to create this sand box.
-The Nora Eccles Treadwell Foundation has also provided support for the development of map3d and the huge pile of data we have used it to analyze.
+We gratefully acknowledge the financial support that has come from the NIH, National Center for Research Resources (NCRR), the Nora Eccles Treadwell Foundation, and the University of Utah, which provides us with space and materials to create this sand box.
+The Nora Eccles Treadwell Foundation has provided support not only for the development of map3d but also the experiments that provide the huge pile of data we have used map3d to analyze.

-Rob MacLeod, May 19, 2005.
+Rob MacLeod, Feb 16, 2007.